michaelpatrickpurcell/quatrefoil/README.md

   ![Position Cards Diagram](Images/position_cards_diagram.png)

 ## Set Up
-  1. Arrange four of the tokens in a square in the play area.
+  1. Arrange any four of the tokens in a square in the play area.
 This is the _quatrefoil_.
 The fifth token is the _free token_ and should be placed nearby.

   2. Deal one colour card and one position card face down to each player.
 Players may look at their own cards, but not those dealt to other players.